dotnet/docs-aspire/docs/caching/stackexchange-redis-integration.md

 [!INCLUDE [valkey-app-host](includes/valkey-app-host.md)]

-When using a connection string from the `ConnectionStrings` configuration section, you can provide the name of the connection string when calling `builder.AddValkey`:
+When using a connection string from the `ConnectionStrings` configuration section, you can provide the name of the connection string when calling <xref:Aspire.Hosting.ValkeyBuilderExtensions.AddValkey*>:

 ```csharp
 builder.AddValkey("cache");